jimasp/behave-vsc/CONTRIBUTING.md

 - Raise an issue describing the problem that the PR is resolving and link the PR in the issue.
 ### Process
 - Generally speaking, you should not modify the example project workspaces in your PR _unless_ you are _adding_ new feature/steps files or _adding/improving_ existing tests.
 (Either way, any changes to the example project workspaces will require you to update the test code for expected results.)
-- Quickly review your code vs the project's [Design principles](#design-principles)
+- Quickly review your code vs the project's [Development guidelines](#design-principles)
 - Is your bug/use case covered by an existing test, or example project feature file?
 If not, is it possible to add one so it doesn't break again?
 - `npm run lint` and fix any errors or warnings
-- Automated tests (verify behave results):
+- Run automated tests (verify behave results):
 	- Close vscode and run `npm run test`
 		- if the tests get stuck on debug, disable the "uncaught exceptions" breakpoint in the host vscode environment
 		- if the tests fail, see [Debugging integration tests](#debugging-integration-tests))
-- Manual UI tests.
+- Run manual UI tests.
 After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the _affected areas_.
-As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum (unless something fails, this process should take you <5 mins):
+As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum.
+(Unless something fails, this process should take you less than 5 mins):
 	1. commit your changes locally (because you are about to make file changes)
-	2. start debug on workspace 1, then
+	2. start "Debug Extension - Workspace MultiRoot", then	in "project 1":
 	3. edit a group1 feature file, change the name of the feature and save it, then:
 		- check you can run the renamed feature from inside the feature file (first play button at top of feature file)
 		- check the test UI tree shows the renamed feature (you may need to reopen the node)